-Risk of injury and infection from medium!
+Risk of injury and infection from medium, reagents or cleaner!

-- ▶ Before you release any hoses, make sure that no actions, such as the pumping of sample, are currently running or are due to start shortly. - ► Wear protective clothing, goggles and gloves or take other suitable measures to protect yourself. - ▶ Wipe up any spilt reagent with a disposable tissue and rinse with clear water.
+- ▶ Before you release any hoses, make sure that no actions, such as the pumping of sample, are currently running or are due to start shortly. - ► Wear protective clothing, goggles and gloves or take other suitable measures to protect vourself - ▶ Wipe up any spilt reagent with a disposable tissue and rinse with clear water.
 Then dry the cleaned areas with a cloth.